julom/LiveScoreCounter.App-showcase/README.md

 ## Availability

-This repository contains a simplified showcase of a private project LiveScoreCounter.App currently under development.
+This repository contains a simplified showcase of a private project (LiveScoreCounter.App) currently under development.<br>
+The full project is kept private as it is being actively developed with the intention of future commercialization.<br>
-Full project is private.
-More details or code samples available upon request.
+More details or code samples are available upon request.<br>
-Below is the copied content of a project's README file.
+Below is an excerpt from the original project's README file.

+## 👨‍💻 My Role

+- Co-developing the application with a focus on architecture and backend logic

 # 📺 LiveScoreCounter.App